 Fire TV Recast Channels

 Fire TV Recast channels vary depending on where you live.
 Some cities have a lot more free, over-the-air channels than others.
-In Omaha, for example, there around 20.
+In Omaha, for example, there are around 20.
 In Denver, there’s three times as many.

 Still, you can expect to get the following channels on the Fire TV Recast: